OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2022.md

 ## Control System & Sociopolitical Manipulation

 - The UK lifted COVID restrictions due to growing **public unrest**.
-- **Propaganda** has been preparing the Western public for years to see Putin as evil.
 - Schwab's claim about Putin is false—he is not a puppet.
-- **Anonymous** (seen as a CIA front) will attempt to hack Russia with limited success.

 ---